Microsoft Customer Agreement

 As we analysed Jennifer's situation, we wrote down a few things about her IT infrastructure that could impact her licensing decisions.
 Let's focus on the following two:

-2. Due to historical and compatibility reasons, some users needed Microsoft Office Professional Plus.
+• Due to historical and compatibility reasons, some users needed Microsoft Office Professional Plus.
 If you are unfamiliar with Microsoft licensing, it's a different product from Office 365, requiring separate licenses.
-However, when Jennifer switched to Microsoft 365 E3 and E5 three years ago, she bought the so-called "From SA" licences.
+However, when Jennifer switched to Microsoft 365 E3 and E5 six years ago, she bought the so-called "From SA" licences.
 Those licenses allow users licensed for Microsoft 365 to install Office Professional Plus on their desktops and laptops.

 As long as Jennifer stayed in an Enterprise Agreement, she didn't need to change anything.